Canop/bacon/README.md

 ### Can I run several bacon in parallel ?

-It's perfectly OK and can be useful for example to check several compilation targets.
+It's perfectly OK and can be useful to check several compilation targets.

+Similarly you don't have to stop bacon when you want to use cargo to build the application.

 ### What are the supported platforms ?

 It works on all decent terminals on Linux, Max OSX and Windows.

-### Are there settings
+### Are there settings ?

-Yes, you can for example enable vim-like key bindings, or always start in summary mode or with lines wrapped.
+Yes, they let you enable vim-like key bindings, or always start in summary mode or with lines wrapped.

 To create a default preferences file, use `bacon --prefs`.